theteladras/vscode-selection-manager/README.md

 ## Usage

-Selecte text of a file and open the 'editor commands' (ctrl+shift+P / cmd+shift+P) and search for one of the next options:
+Selecte text of a file and open the 'editor commands' (ctrl+shift+P / cmd+shift+P) and search for one of the next commands:

 #### Copy Selection
 copy the selection in a new file